 OK, so maybe right now you don’t believe me, but running is fun.
 It gets you outdoors, seeing some incredible views, you can run with friends, challenge each other and challenge yourself.
 Whether you choose to compete in races or not, you’ll certainly find you compete with yourself.

 Comfort for your style of running is key.
-We recommend taking a free gait analysis test at one of our stores – This will help out staff determine your running style and be able to advise you on the best possible shoe to support how your feet fit ground.
+Come into one of our stores where staff will help out staff determine your running style and be able to advise you on the best possible shoe to support how your feet fit ground.

 For legwear, wear shorts that finish above the knee, or tights to give your legs the best range of motion.
 If you only have jogging bottoms, make sure they aren’t too baggy and aren’t causing drag on your knees.

-Run with a friend:
+Run with a friend

 Take no notice of other people, your body will respond to progress in time.
-Start slow and build up your speed, if you’re feeling out of breath or sick, then there’s a good chance you have pushed yourself too far too soon.
+Start slow and build up your speed, if you’re feeling out of breath or sick, then there’s a good chance you have pushed yourself a little too far too soon.